Yorktown Road SiteTel: 01252 877322

-Sandhurst Group Practice will no longer have Travel Clinics from 1st January 2018
+Sandhurst Group Practice no longer have Travel Clinics

-We will not be administering any chargeable travel vaccinations from 1st January 2018 for the foreseeable future.
+We will not be administering any chargeable travel vaccinations for the foreseeable future.
 If you are travelling to a country for which you will need to have vaccinations, you can visit the following website for information on what is required:

-Alternatively, you can visit any large Pharmacy and have a travel consultation with them.
-You will need to bring proof of your consultation with you if you need to book an appointment as advised below.
+Alternatively, you can visit any large Pharmacy or a specialised travel clinic.
+You will need to bring proof of your consultation with you if you need to book an appointment for any of the injections below.

 Travel vaccinations are only free of charge if there is a possibility of bringing a disease in to the country which could be deemed to be detrimental to public health.
 Currently, the only vaccinations for travel which are free are:

-These can still be administered at the Practice.
+These can still be administered by the Practice Nurse.
 Currently there is a nationwide shortage of Hep A so these vaccines are temporarily unavailable or of limited stock.

 If, for your travel destination, you only need either/or Typhoid, Tetanus or Hep A (when available) then you can make a 10 minute appointment with one of our Nurses please bring along evidence that you have already received Health advice.

 If you require any vaccinations relating to foreign travel you need to make an appointment with a travel specialist.
 You can visit a private travel clinic or some large Pharmacies to discuss your travel arrangements.
 We recommend you do this at least six weeks in advance of your travel date.
 This will include all countries and areas within countries that you are visiting to determine what vaccinations and advice are required.
 You can also look up the government on-line website who will recommend vaccinations and offer advise about any country you plan to visit.